Is it safe to drink coffee if you have diabetes? Jewels Doskicz, RN shares the answers and a guide to drinking coffee if you have diabetes.

 Does Coffee Have Health Benefits?

 You may be thinking, “ok, great, but aren’t there health benefits associated with coffee too?”
 According to the New York Times, there are.
-A study in the U.K. found that coffee drinkers “had a lower risk of death from all causes.”
-Coffee beans boast healthy antioxidant properties and have been shown to improve athletic performance, energy levels, and mood.
+A study in the U.K. found that coffee drinkers “had a lower risk of death from all causes,” especially heart disease.
+Coffee beans boast high polyphenols and healthy antioxidant properties, and have been shown to improve athletic performance, energy levels, and mood.
 It’s also a good source of magnesium and potassium.

 Does Coffee Prevent Diabetes?

-In terms of prevention of type 2 diabetes, research has mixed findings - ultimately making it easy for consumers to hear what they want to.
+In terms of prevention of type 2 diabetes, or reducing the risk of diabetes for those with prediabetes: research has mixed findings - ultimately making it easy for consumers to hear what they want to.

 Once again, the common denominator is moderate consumption.
-And the magic bullet is found in two, small, 8-ounce servings per day according to Beth Israel Deaconess Medical Center and Harvard School of Public Health.
+And the magic bullet is found in two, small, 8-ounce servings of coffee per day according to Beth Israel Deaconess Medical Center and Harvard School of Public Health.
 I’m sure that you’re familiar with the consumption curve of other dietary habits as well.
-Caffeine is part of this equation too.
+Caffeine is part of this equation, too.

-It’s up for debate whether caffeine is an addicting substance, but it can certainly be a dehydrating one.
+It’s up for debate whether caffeine is an addictive substance, but it can certainly be a dehydrating one.

-Staying hydrated can be a working challenge for people living with diabetes, particularly if blood sugars are running on the high side.
+Staying hydrated can be a working challenge when it comes to diabetes care, particularly if blood sugars are running on the high side.
 Blood sugars are relational to hydration (or how much liquid you currently have in your tank).
 If your tank is running on the empty side, your blood sugar will be more concentrated – resulting in a higher number.

 By practicing awareness of your daily caffeine consumption, you may begin to notice patterns developing with your diabetes management.
 And, you may be consuming more than you think.
 Our community would love to hear more about you, so please do share - we can all benefit from the wisdom of others.